 - exudative: fluid accumulating in the suprachoroidal space secondary to many causes, most commonly inflammation (e.g. uveitis)

-- haemorrhagic: trauma and surgery
+- choroidal haemorrhage: trauma and surgery

+Depending or not on the rupture of small choroidal vessels, the content within the detachment may be haemorrhagic or effusion.
 Some of the more common causes of choroidal detachment are:

 - spontaneous (Valsalva, etc.)

 - medications for lowering IOP

 - ocular hypotony: small globe with a characteristic umbrella sign or scleral infolding

 Imaging is usually not required unless a specific underlying cause, such as a metastasis is considered.

 A high frequency, small footprint probe, performed through the closed eyelid provides excellent detail: